Celebrate the Epic of Evolution

 But we are at a crossroads.
 We know that overpopulation leads to harsh competition for sparse resources and potentially death.
 We know that the earth’s climate has changed over time, resulting in mass extinctions.
 Furthermore, we know that the Earth’s climate is currently warming and there is abundant evidence that human activity may be responsible for this rapid change.

 With information comes a choice.
-And with choice comes responsibilities.
+And with choice comes freedom.

 I, for one, choose to continue the celebration.
 But to do this requires me to behave in a way to insure that the party goes on.